SubstantialCattle5/Transmissions-Backend/README.md

 # NestJS API with PostgreSQL and JWT Authentication

-This repository contains the code for an internship task completed for CodeInbound.
 The task involved creating a Node.js-based API using NestJS that interacts with a PostgreSQL database.
 The API supports CRUD (create, read, update, and delete) operations, implements user authentication and authorization using JSON Web Tokens (JWTs), and includes error handling and validation.

 ## Features